How to Move to Another Country

 • Storage: If you’re not bringing all your belongings, consider a climate-controlled storage unit.

-• Transportation: Research local transportation options and weigh the costs of shipping your car versus buying one locally or else relying on public transportation.
+• Transportation: Research local transportation options and weigh the costs of shipping your car versus buying one locally or relying on public transportation.

 • Temporary housing: If you are waiting to find a place until after you move, you’ll need to plan for temporary housing costs.